Differential interference contrast microscopy: Applications

 DIC is used for imaging live and unstained biological samples, such as a smear from a tissue culture or individual water borne single-celled organisms.
-Its resolution and clarity in conditions such as this are unrivaled among standard optical microscopy techniques.
+Owing to the maximally spatially incoherent illumination the theoretical resolution approaches the theoretical maximum coverage dictated by Ewald's sphere.
+This is an improvement on methods that require a higher degree of coherence like phase contrast.

 One non-biological area where DIC is used is in the analysis of planar silicon semiconductor processing.
 The thin (typically 100–1000 nm) films in silicon processing are often mostly transparent to visible light (e.g., silicon dioxide, silicon nitride and polycrystalline silicon), and defects in them or contamination lying on top of them become more visible.
 This also enables the determination of whether a feature is a pit in the substrate material or a blob of foreign material on top.
 Etched crystalline features gain a particularly striking appearance under DIC.

-Image quality, when used under suitable conditions, is outstanding in resolution and almost entirely free of artifacts unlike phase contrast.
+Image quality, when used under suitable conditions, is outstanding in resolution.
 However analysis of DIC images must always take into account the orientation of the Wollaston prisms and the apparent lighting direction, as features parallel to this will not be visible.
 This is, however, easily overcome by simply rotating the sample and observing changes in the image.